-EAS 595 - Topics in Educational Administration and Supervision

-This course will address a topic of interest enriching the existing course offerings and expanding candidate learning and experiences.
+IL 595 - Topics - Educational Administration/Supervision 1-3 cr hrs This course will address a topic of interest enriching the existing course offerings and expanding candidate learning and experiences.
 Topics will be developed by an assigned faculty member as approved by the Dean of the School of Education.
 The course will be offered as required.

-EAS 611 - School Assessment, Accountability and Improvement
+IL 611 - Assessment for School Improvement

 This course focuses on developing a culture and climate of school improvement.
 Emphasis will be placed on setting a strategic direction for school improvement, organizational alignment, data collection, and analysis.
-Ed.S. core requirement; prerequisite: EAS 652.
+Ed.S.-level course